It Was a Spectacular 2018-19 Season

-The theme for our 35th Anniversary Season is Choral Classics Greatest Hits.
-We will feature many pieces performed by the West Valley Chorale in previous seasons and highlight recognizable “classical” choral music.
+The theme for our 35th Anniversary Season was Choral Classics Greatest Hits.
+We performed several pieces sung by the West Valley Chorale in previous seasons many of which were recognizable “classical” choral music.

 Spring Concerts - April 8th, 9th and 11th

-At the end of our April 9th and 11th evening performances we will have a reception where our guests can enjoy a refreshment and talk to our singers, director and accompanist.
-You won’t want to miss this one!
+At the end of our April 9th and 11th evening performances we had a reception where our guests enjoyed a refreshment and had a chance to meet our singers, alumni, director and accompanist.
+It was a great way to end our fabulous 35th Anniversary Season.

 December Concerts Recap - A Classical Christmas